filsan95/Project-LYNX_Tutorial/README.md

     <img width="578" alt="Image_001" src="https://github.com/filsan95/Project-Lynx_Tutorial/assets/75952698/42172630-f4d8-49a4-bccb-c144073d2c18">

-2. You will need to access your shell profile (Note: In this case I am using bash as my shell, if using zsh replace with the following: sudo nano ~/.zshrc or sudo ~/.zprofile.
+2. You will need to access your shell profile (Note: In this case I am using bash as my shell, if using zsh replace with the following: sudo nano ~/.zshrc or sudo nano ~/.zprofile.
 Additionally, can replace nano with vim or emacs if preffered.)
 	  ```
 	  sudo nano /bash_profile
 	  ```